PYL-patidar/90DaysOfDevOps/2026/day-23/day-23-notes.md

 us only if there is no conflict; otherwise, Git asks us to commit or stash them.

 Q5) What is difference between `git switch` and `git checkout` ?
-ANS: switch only for switching one branch to another, whereas checkout switch branch along with resote the working tree files.
+ANS: Switch only for switching one branch to another, whereas checkout switch branch along with resote the working tree files.

+Q6) what is the difference between `origin` and `upstream`?
+ANS: `upstream` is the original remote repository owned by someone else, which we fork into our own profile.
+We work on our forked repository (origin), and whenever new changes are made in the original repository(upstream), we use upstream to sync and update our fork.